Generic selectors

 What is Chia Seeds?

 Chia seeds are edible seeds that come from the desert plant Salvia hispanica, grown typically grown in Mexico.
-Chia seeds are very popular because of their health benefits.
 They contain healthy omega-3 fatty acids, protein, fiber, antioxidant and calcium.
-These types of vitamins and minerals keeps your blood sugar lever under control, build lean muscles and helps keep you satisfied until your next meal serving.

 FAQs